Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 4. Integrate Time Tracking with Billing Software

-Connected systems eliminate manual data transfer, reduce errors, and speed invoice generation.
+Connected systems between billing tools and practice management software eliminate manual data transfer, reduce errors, and speed invoice generation.
 This replaces error-prone spreadsheet processes with reliable automation.
 The time saved on administrative work can be redirected to client service.

 5. Build Financial Dashboards for Real-Time Visibility

-Dashboards showing WIP aging, realization rates, and unbilled hours by attorney enable proactive management instead of month-end surprises.
+Dashboards built from real time data showing WIP aging, realization rates, and unbilled hours by attorney enable proactive management instead of month-end-only snapshots.
 Partners can see problems developing in time to address them.
-A fractional CFO can build these dashboards and establish the review cadence that keeps billing lag under control—talk to an expert at Bennett Financials about getting your firm’s financial visibility where it needs to be.
+A fractional CFO can build these dashboards and establish the review cadence that keeps billing lag under control.
+These dashboards can include key performance indicators such as unbilled hours, realization rates, and aged WIP to improve accurate reporting—talk to an expert at Bennett Financials about getting your firm’s financial visibility where it needs to be.

 Why Clean Financial Statements Drive Law Firm Growth

-Accurate financials enable partners to make informed decisions about hiring, expansion, and distributions.
+Accurate financials and reliable WIP calculations help partners make informed decisions about hiring, expansion, and distributions.
+Many accounting firms review these reports regularly to protect profitability and reduce revenue leakage.
 When billing lag is eliminated, your books become a reliable navigation tool rather than a rearview mirror full of distortions.

 For law firms seeking to scale or plan for exit, this clarity is essential.
 You can’t chart a course to your revenue goals if you don’t know where you actually stand today.